damienleroux/cordova-plugin-media/README.md

-NB: This repository is a simple for including some a the PR that fix IOS bugs:
+NB: This repository is only to include some PRs that fix IOS bugs:
 - [CB-7684: (iOS) Fix CDVSound killing all audio when a single file finishes](https://github.com/apache/cordova-plugin-media/pull/100/commits)
 - [CB-11513: (ios) Fixed: iOS memory warning stops sound, but does not send status to JS-client](https://github.com/apache/cordova-plugin-media/pull/120)